-Summer 2017 Priority registration has begun.
+Summer 2017 Open registration has begun.
 Fill out our online registration request here.

 Swimmers can wear any swimsuit and should bring their own towel.
 Swimmers who are not potty trained must wear an approved swim diaper.
 For your convenience, we have swim diapers available at the front desk.

 Goggles are not necessary, but we have plenty on hand for swimmers to use.

 When lessons begin it is common for some children to cry or complain.
 Remember this is a new environment with new routines and expectations.
 Assure your child that you understand they may be uncomfortable but learning to swim is important.
 If you are confident and reassuring, they will feel secure and adjust quickly to the environment.
 Rest assured that our teachers and staff members are well trained in helping to calm an anxious or nervous children.
 Our one-on-one environment allows us to cater to the needs of individuals very effectively.